dai-shi/waku/README.md

 Alternatively, you could create a project with something like `npm create waku@latest` and copy files from the example folder in the repository.

+## SSR (HTML generation for initial page)

+Waku comes with SSR for initial page load performance, but it's not enabled by default.
+That's because learning RSC is easier without SSR, and SSR might be confusing for app development (because client components render on server and `window === undefined`).

+To enable SSR, we need to use `--with-ssr` option and provide `getSsrConfig` function in `entries.tsx`.
+(Router API already implements `getSsrConfig`.)

 ## Deploy